cathuuu715/5bosses-hackathonlite2020/README.md

 #### Effectiveness (15)

 How well does the project tackle the goal?
-Will it completely solve the goal, makesignificant strides to achieve the goal, address a smaller (but still important) partof the goal, or just scratch the surface of the goal?
+Will it completely solve the goal, make significant strides to achieve the goal, address a smaller (but still important) part of the goal, or just scratch the surface of the goal?

 #### Viability/Feasibility (10)

 If the project were to be rolled-out in the real world, how viable would it actuallybe?
 Would it be feasible in terms of time, cost & scale?
-Or is it a bit too idealisticto be implemented realistically?Once correctly implemented, what is the projected value of this solution?
-Canyou show it in terms of the potential hours saved, cost reduced or revenuegenerated?
+Or is it a bit too idealistic to be implemented realistically?
+Once correctly implemented, what is the projected value of this solution?
+Can you show it in terms of the potential hours saved, cost reduced or revenue generated?

 #### Social Impact (10)

 What kind of social or business value could this product deliver?
-How does thisproject make the world a little bit better, and to positively impact people’s lives?
+How does this project make the world a little bit better, and to positively impact people’s lives?

 #### Originality (5)

 Is the hack more than just another generic social/mobile/web/IoT solution?
-Doesit do something entirely novel, or at least take a fresh approach to an oldproblem?
+Does it do something entirely novel, or at least take a fresh approach to an old problem?

 #### Presentation (5)

-How effective was the presentation at conveying the team’s approach to theirchosen goal?
-Was it easy to understand the problem domain and how exactlythe project has taken steps in tackling it?
+How effective was the presentation at conveying the team’s approach to their chosen goal?
+Was it easy to understand the problem domain and how exactly the project has taken steps in tackling it?